solarsoft-station/sugary-solana/sugar-frontend/README.md

 ---
-sidebar_label: "How to set up a Minting UI"
+"How to set up a Minting UI"
 ---

 # A Front End Minting Experience

 :bangbang:

-This guide assumes you have already uploaded and deployed your Candy Machine.
+> This guide assumes you have already uploaded and deployed your Candy Machine.
-If you haven't yet done this, check out [Sugar CLI](/developer-tools/sugar/) to get started!
+> If you haven't yet done this, check out [Sugar CLI](/developer-tools/sugar/) to get started!

 :::